Pinterest Pixel

 John Michaloudis

-Adding 3 months from today in Microsoft Excel can be accomplished effortlessly with the application's robust suite of functions and features.
+Adding 3 months from today in Microsoft Excel can be done with Excel formulas.

-Whether you're extending a subscription reminder or planning a future event, Excel's date manipulation tools, such as the EDATE function, allow for quick and accurate adjustments to your timelines.
+Whether you're extending a subscription reminder or planning a future event, the Excel EDATE function will allow you to calculate this easily.

 Key Takeaways

-• EDATE works seamlessly with various date formats like “MM/DD/YYYY” or “DD/MM/YYYY”.
+• EDATE works with various date formats like “MM/DD/YYYY” or “DD/MM/YYYY”.

 • It’s not just about adding 3 months; EDATE allows for adjusting dates by any number of months.